paceaux/McSandy/README.md

  + <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>del</kbd>:   delete project
  + <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>+</kbd>:  New Project

+### The Technologies Behind McSandy ###
+McSandy is an HTML5 application.
+It's using Vanilla JavaScript, but it makes use of three API's in particular
+ + localStorage (for storing data)
+ + `online` (for showing whether you have internet)
+ + Blob URLs (for doing the live-preview in an iframe)
+ + fileReader for reading and generating files
+ + drag and drop (for dropping files into your edit areas)
+ + [Eli Grey](http://eligrey.com/blog/post/saving-generated-files-on-the-client-side)'s [filesaver.js](https://github.com/eligrey/FileSaver.js) is used for the export, until a McSandy-specific solution is developed.
+ + CSS3's Flexbox module for layout.
+Flexbox is supported in IE10+

+## Upcoming Features ##
+ + manually enter external libraries
+ + drag in/out additional files (that you don't want to edit)
+ + "tips" window for seeing available keyboard shortcuts
+ + warning/alert window for various errors

 ## FAQs ##
-###What's an SFA? ###
+###What's an SFWA? ###

-An SFA is a Single File Application.
-This means the entire application functions in a single file - no installation, extra files, or internet, is required to use it.
-Once you've downloaded McSandy (mcsandy.html), that's all you need.
+An SFWA is a Single File Web Application.
+This means the entire application functions in a single html file.
+There are no dependencies on any external libraries.
+Once you've downloaded McSandy (mcsandy.html), you're ready to start coding.

 ### How can I save my work? ###
 McSandy uses `localstorage` to save your projects.
 You can save and delete any of your projects by clicking on the save button at the bottom, or by using the keyboard command <kbd>ctrl</kbd> + <kbd>s</kbd>

 ### How can I get my work back? ###
 At the bottom of McSandy, there's a select box where you can retrieve your old projects.
-Select the project and just click the `load` button.
+Select the project and just click the <kbd>load</kbd> button.

 You can also retrieve your projects as a hash in the URL: `mcsandy.html#my_project`.